Leeds to York

 We’ve installed the first overhead electric lines as part of the Transpennine Route Upgrade – the first step towards a cleaner, greener, fully electrified railway between York, Leeds, Huddersfield and Manchester.

-We will be replacing the railway bridge over Osmondthorpe Lane over the 2024 Christmas period.
+During Christmas 2024, we replaced the railway bridge over Osmondthorpe Lane.
 The new, stronger structure will accommodate the new track position, which will allow faster and heavier trains to run.

 Dates of when we’ll be working in your area, and details of what we’ll be doing.